Mein Ek Din Laut Kay Aaoon Ga

 Mein Ek Din Laut Kay Aaoon Ga is a 2007 Pakistani Lollywood Urdu-language film starring Humayun Saeed, Nadeem, Nausheen Ali Sardar, Pooja Kanwal and Javed Sheikh.
 The film was directed by Mohammad Javed Fazil.
+It was Fazil's last film before his death in 2010, and was mostly shot in Hyderabad, India.

 The film was released on 22 August 2007 in the UK.
 It was reportedly inspired by the Indian film Karz.